kpwhri/public_vdw_assets/README.md

 This macro is useful for determining the extent of continuous enrollment.
 Just draw out a set of enrollment records, drop any variables whose changes are not of interest (e.g., if you don't care about the type of coverage, drop all the ins\_: vars) and run it through this macro.

+> Note that this macro will collapse across any number of gaps, so long as no single gap is longer than `&DaysTol` days.
+If you care about how many gaps appear in your data, or the total number of gap days, this is not the tool for you.

 Inputs: A dataset with a period-start variable (e.g., enr\_start), and a period-end variable (e.g., enr\_end), and any number of additional variables (e.g., mrn, primary care physician indicator, etc.)

 Output(s): If the &OutSet parameter is given, a new dataset of collapsed periods.
 If not, the input dataset is modified in-place.